Learn how to make tasty Tuscan dishes directly at your holiday rental... and then enjoy eating it all!

 Q. How would you describe how a class generally takes place?
 Do you follow a strict timeline?

-Ginny: No timeline!
+Ginny: No specific time line!
 Our lessons are very informal, full of conversation and in English.
 Our clients like to ask us all of their questions regarding Italian food and our culinary habits, as well as their favorite Italian dishes.
 A class is generally about 3 hours long (that's the average), we cook together while we talk and drink some great wine!
 That is an important ingredient, we assure you there is plenty!

 For this reason, Fiamma and I always work together: we manage to teach our clients some of our favorite recipes while chatting and having a great time!
 The result is always delicious – we always then eat what we just prepared!!